coda/packs-sdk/docs/guides/basics/parameters/index.md

 ### Rich text {: #rich}

-Use the `Html` parameter type to pass text values with formatting included.
-Coda will convert the formatting to an equivalent block of HTML markup, and pass it to the `execute` function as a [JavaScript String][mdn_string].
+Use the `Html` or `Markdown` parameter type to pass text values with formatting included.
+Coda will convert the formatting to an equivalent block of HTML or Markdown markup, and pass it to the `execute` function as a [JavaScript String][mdn_string].

-Like string parameters, HTML parameters can accept a wide array of column types.
-The generated HTML may be quite different than how it displays in Coda however, and is closer to what you'd get if you pasted that value into another rich text editor.
+These parameter types don't provide perfect fidelity, and the converted HTML or Markdown may be quite different than how the value displays in Coda.
+Often it is closer to what you'd get if you pasted that value into another rich text editor.

 !!! warning "HTML markup may change"
     The generated HTML for a given value is not a stable API surface that you should rely on.
 We may change it at any time without warning, so we don't recommend that you parse it to extract information.
 Use it for display purposes only.